alpheustangs/filego.js/README.md

 #### `split`

-Split files from a file path to a directory directly.
+This function splits file from a path to a directory directly.
 It will only return the `fileSize` and the `totalChunks` of the file.

 ```typescript
 import { split } from "@filego/node";